Léonce Perret: Film career

 Furthermore, at a showing of L'Enfant de Paris at the French Film Library in 1951, Georges Sadoul stated: "Perret made brilliant use of every editing resource at his disposal: varied camera angles, backlighting, his cameraman Specht's beautiful photography… all while working from a rather ordinary script that borrowed heavily from the Deux orphelines.
 Mixing Ennery's melodrama with a few jingoistic episodes, Léonce Perret was able to render a graceful and lively story by using an extraordinarily refined cinematic repertoire: backlighting, low-angle shots, close-ups, moving shots and numerous other innovations, all of which Perret implemented with flair, in stark contrast to Louis Feuillade's minimalist style and the still somewhat primitive technique of David W. Griffith at that time."
 Thus, Perret demonstrated that the French cinematic technique of that time transcended that of the Americans.

 Like many of his peers during World War I, Perret directed several patriotic and jingoistic movies such as La voie de la Patrie.
 Military music was played during the film's projection, an innovative idea for that period.

 Perret was second in command at the Gaumont film company under Louis Feuillade during this very successful period of the French film industry; when French films were being shown in many foreign countries.
 However, in 1914, the war broke out and movie-making ground to a halt.
-Everyone was called up to serve in the army, including Léonce, who for a time was conscripted as a nurse's aide in Niort as he was unable to fight due to his health problems.
+Everyone was called up to serve in the army, including Perret, who for a time was conscripted as a nurse's aide in Niort as he was unable to fight due to his health problems.
 At Léon Gaumont's request he returned to filmmaking in 1915 to make several patriotic shorts like Françaises, veillez!
 (Frenchwomen, take care!), a short film warning women on the home front to be aware of possible traitors.
 Soon after, he released Debout les morts, a film based on one of Victor Hugo's novels.

 Until 1916, Perret alternated between patriotic and sentimental films.
 Even though he was named artistic director of Gaumont in 1915 in place of Feuillade (who was fighting on the front), he began complaining about the lack of financial resources Gaumont was willing to commit to his films.
 Perret wanted to direct bigger budget films.
 His contract with Gaumont was set to expire at the end of 1916.